JasonShuyinta/reverse-proxy/README.md

 });
 ```

-ReactJs was used for the frontend, just to simplify dynamic rendering, and Material-UI as the userinterface framework for quick-to-use table.
+ReactJs was used for the frontend, just to simplify dynamic rendering, and Material-UI as the UI framework for quick-to-use table.
 What follows is the list of the libraries that have been used for the assignment:

 - axios v.0.21.1